Well-being contributing factors: Education and intelligence

 Research suggests neither a good education nor a high IQ reliably increases happiness.

 Anders Ericsson argued an IQ above 120 has a decreasing influence on success.
 Presumably, IQs above 120 do not additionally cause other happiness indicators like success (with the exception of careers like Theoretical physics, where high IQs are more predictive of success).
 Above that IQ level, other factors, like social skills and a good mentor, matter more.
 As these relate to happiness, intelligence and education may simply allow one to reach a middle-class level of need satisfaction (as mentioned above, being richer than this seems to hardly affect happiness).
 According to the findings of the study, Using Theatrical Concepts for Role-plays with Educational Agents by Klesen, she expresses how role- playing embeds information and educational goals and causes people to learn unintentionally.
-Studies has shown that enjoyment in things as simple as role playing increases a person's IQ and their happiness.
+Studies have shown that enjoyment in things as simple as role playing increases a person's IQ and their happiness.

 Martin Seligman has said: "As a professor, I don't like this, but the cerebral virtues—curiosity, love of learning—are less strongly tied to happiness than interpersonal virtues like kindness, gratitude and capacity for love."